 Usually we deep fry potatoes, twice for a better result.
 Here we decided to use another method using a lot less oil and the potato's own steam for a mushy inside and a crispy outside...that's how you want yours right?

 2 or 3 big potatoes (Maris Piper, Desiree, King Edwards or Russet are the best for fries but whatever comes in your veg box will do if that's what you've got) chopped in cubes of about half an inch

 Olive oil, enough to cover the bottom of your pan

 2 garlic cloves, crushed with the back of a wooden spoon, peel on

-1. Heat a pan, non-stick is better, add the olive oil and the garlic cloves, when they start bubbling, add the potatoes..
+- 1. Heat a pan, non-stick is better, add the olive oil and the garlic cloves, when it starts bubbling, add the potatoes..

-4. Keep on checking them up, when they are cooked through put the heat back up, add some salt and give them a last stir.
+- 4. Keep checking on the potatoes, when they are cooked through put the heat back up, add some salt and give them a last stir.

 RECIPE 4 - Gingery Slaw